 Right.

-Yeah.
-You've been critical of the actions of some self-described conservatives, or maybe it's the new big government conservatives we were talking about earlier, to criticize, attack, limit a business and the operations of the free market.
+You've been critical of the actions of some self-described Conservatives, or maybe it's the new big government Conservatives we were talking about earlier, to criticize, attack, limit a business and the operations of the free market.
 Do they not have any point at all?
-I mean, does an unfettered free trade free market system not occasionally have come with costs in terms of cultural stability and things we should care about?
+I mean, does an unfettered free trade, free market system not occasionally come with costs in terms of cultural stability and things we should care about?

 Stephanie Slade (31:27):